 Entitled workers

-Team members earning below £6,240 a year and are aged between 16 and 74.
-Entitled workers have a right to join the scheme but you don’t have to make a contribution (although most employers generally do).
+Entitled workers are team members between 16 and 74 who earn below £6,240 per year.
+They have the right to join the pension scheme, but you don’t have to make a contribution (though most employers generally do).

 Familiarize yourself with the minimum contribution levels